angristan/openvpn-install/README.md

 >Of the currently supported ciphers, OpenVPN currently recommends using AES-256-CBC or AES-128-CBC.
 OpenVPN 2.4 and newer will also support GCM.
 For 2.4+, we recommend using AES-256-GCM or AES-128-GCM.

-Of course I will update the script to add AES-GCM mode (as weel as ECDH and ECDSA) as soon as OpenVPN 2.4 is released.
+Of course I will update the script to add AES-GCM mode (as well as ECDH and ECDSA) as soon as OpenVPN 2.4 is released.

 For now, these cipher are available in the setup :